 The Department places great emphasis on students' experiential learning.
 This adds more value to the major and enhances students’ employability upon graduation.
-Around 150 places will be secured each year for this Scheme.
+Around 150 places will be secured each year for this scheme.

 Additional internship schemes that have been in place for many years include the Industrial Attachment Scheme (IAS), the Overseas Internship Scheme (OIS), and the 12-month Co-operative Education Scheme (CES).
 Some students are offered jobs directly by the partner companies upon their graduation.

 One of the Department's goals is to elevate students' global outreach and international competitiveness by raising the proportion of students joining student exchange programmes.
-In the recent past, a yearly average of around 20 students successfully grasped the chance to participate in exchanges with top universities in the USA, Singapore, Finland, Germany, Canada, Korea and mainland China.
-Likewise, due to the urgency of internationalisation, our department has annually hosted around 20 inbound exchange students yearly from Turkey, Korea, Germany, the USA, and mainland China.
+In the recent past, a yearly average of around 20 students successfully grasped the chance to participate in exchanges with top universities in the US, Singapore, Finland, Germany, Canada, Korea and mainland China.
+Likewise, due to the urgency of internationalisation, our department has annually hosted around 20 inbound exchange students yearly from Turkey, Korea, Germany, the US, and mainland China.
 Their affiliation contributes to a multicultural environment that widens our students' horizons.